msg-systems/datamodeljs/README.md

 ## Tracking and changing entity object states

 Changing the states of an entity is the JavaScript application's task.
 Entity attributes can be altered as usual in JavaScript applications.
-The specific entity states `dirty`, `deleted`, `transient` and `stub` can only be altered by using the proper `dataManager` functions `isDirty`, `isDeleted`, `isTransient`, `isStub`.
-These functions work as implicit getter/setter - meaning if no new value (`val`) is provided the current value of the state is return otherwise the current state will be changed and the new value will be return.

-        dataManager.isDirty(String cls, Object obj, [Boolean val]) : boolean dataManager.isDeleted(String cls, Object obj, [Boolean val]) : boolean dataManager.isTransient(String cls, Object obj, [Boolean val]) : boolean dataManager.isStub(String cls, Object obj, [Boolean val]) : boolean

-The signature of all state tracking functions is identical.
-Provide the proper class name (`cls`) of the given entity (`obj`) and optionally a new value (`val`) if it should be set.
+The entity class name `_className` can not be changed or deleted from the entity object.
+The specific entity states `_isDirty`, `_isDeleted`, `_isTransient` and `_isStub` can only be altered to a new legal boolean value.

+		// entity object properties
+		entityObj._className : String
+		entityObj._isDirty : Boolean
+		entityObj._isDeleted : Boolean
+		entityObj._isTransient : Boolean
+		entityObj._isStub : Boolean

+For backward compatibility the `dataManager` functions `isDirty`, `isDeleted`, `isTransient` and `isStub` still remain as decprecated functions (see documentation in [release v1.1.0](https://github.com/msg-systems/datamodeljs/tree/v1.1.0)).

 ## Finding entity objects